ItsAlanK/portfolio-tracker/README.md

 ## Features ##
 ### Existing Features ###
-- Live stock/crypto price checker
+- Live stock/crypto price checker:
+    - User can search all major stocks and cryptocurrency prices live without having to have them in their own portfolio.
-- Simple Command-Line Interface
+- Simple Command-Line Interface:
+    - The tool is controlled using a simple terminal with basic input prompts all clearly explained to the user for easy navigation.
-- Input validation
+- Input validation:
+    - All user inputs are validated to ensure the correct inputs are provided to prevent errors.
+This includes the correct format, amount of inputs and that any tickers searched are valid.
+Any incorrect inputs give feedback to the user explaining why it was wrong with examples of the correct input format.
-- Saves and displays user's position sizes and buy-in prices
+- Saves and displays user's position sizes and buy-in prices:
+    - Using Gspread and Google Sheets the user can input and edit their own positions which are saved for future use.
-- Calculates current value of user's positions
+- Calculates current value of user's positions:
+    - Using the user's portfolio values saved in spreadsheets along with live price data, the tool can calculate the value of each of the user's assets and total portfolio value.
 - Calculates profit/loss of user's portfolio
+    - Toll uses all previously mentioned data to calculate the overall profit or loss of the portfolio.
+- Save realized gains and losses and add as positions are closed:
+    - Buy inputting negative values and sell prices for position changes the user can log realised changes which are taken into consideration when calculating P/L.
-- Restart Program button
+- Restart Program button:
+    - Should any unexpected errors occur the tool has a restart program button to reboot the tool.

 ### Potential Future Features
-- Save realized gains and losses and add as positions are closed

 - Expand functionality to currencies and commodities

 ## Testing ##